camlischke1/follower-recommendations/README.md

  recommendations (based on number of two-paths) for each vertex using both matrix multiplication and a new adjacency-list based algorithm.
  This program uses 1-indexing (the ﬁrst row of the matrix corresponds to user 1, not user 0).

 The recommendations are written to text files 'rec16.txt' and 'rec1024.txt'.
+For line n, it is recommended that user n followers the index of the integer written on that line.
 If these files already exist in the current directory, they will be overwritten.
-However, if they do not exist, this program will creat files of these names and wirte recommendation based on the input matrices.
+However, if they do not exist, this program will create files of these names and write recommendation based onthe input matrices.

 The output given is in the form of a weighted directed graph, using adjacency lists.
 The graph connects nodes that had two-paths from the inputted graph matrix.
 It returns two lists per node. outputEl is the list of the id's of the connected nodes and outputVal is the list